Best Practices for the Design of Accessible COVID-19 Home Tests

 - Assistive Technology Compatibility

-- User Interface Features
+- User Interface and Experience Features

-- Audio Instructions on a Website or Application
+- Standalone Audio Instructions

 - Interactive Voice Response (IVR) System